Hollander History, Family Crest & Coats of Arms

 Contemporary Notables of the name Hollander (post 1700) +

 - John Hollander (1929-2013), American poet and literary critic, former Sterling Professor Emeritus of English at Yale University

 - William H. Hollander, American Democratic Party politician, Candidate for U.S. Representative from California 6th District, 1942; Alternate Delegate to Democratic National Convention from California, 1944; Presidential Elector for California, 1944

 - Walter G. Hollander, American Republican politician, Member of Wisconsin State Senate 18th District; Elected 1956, 1960, 1972

 - Tyre H. Hollander, American Republican politician, Delegate to Republican National Convention from Washington, 1948

-- Sanford L. Hollander, American Democrat politician, Alternate Delegate to Democratic National Convention from New Jersey, 1964
+- Sanford L. Hollander, American Democratic Party politician, Alternate Delegate to Democratic National Convention from New Jersey, 1964

-- Louis Hollander, American Democrat politician, Delegate to Democratic National Convention from New York, 1964
+- Louis Hollander, American Democratic Party politician, Delegate to Democratic National Convention from New York, 1964

 - Bertram Hollander, American Republican politician, Candidate for New York State Assembly from New York County 3rd District, 1934